 Hasn't it gone quick?
 I set out not knowing what would happen - it was an experiment that may have got lost in the ether, but soon found it self, (in the cyber ether that is).

-It's amazing how a site can connect around the world.
-I have had many a great time adding stuff that went onto become less of an ether world and more of a worldly world, to name a few examples, some of my space art that was used at an Astronomy exhibition at the Smithsonian Centre at Harvard University in America, another, an idea co- written by a scientist Stephen.
+It's amazing how a site can connect around the world a world of the mind too.
+It's been super adding stuff that went onto become less of an ether world and more of a worldly world, to name a few examples, some of my space art that was used at an Astronomy exhibition at the Smithsonian Centre at Harvard University in America, another, an idea co- written by a scientist Stephen.
 P. Smith and myself that then was later taken further into a book.
-At the start of doing the site, there was another site that was part of the driving force for mine, the non profit Science and Science Fiction, FTL Magazine which incidentally included works from the Warrick University mathematician, Professor Ian Stewart http://en.wikipedia.org/wiki/Ian_Stewart_(mathematician) (not to be confused with Professor Iain Stewart, Professor of Geoscience Communication at the University of Plymouth, who presented the brilliant 'Earth: The Power of the Planet,' series etc) details-http://www.plymouth.ac.uk/PlanetEarth and .http://www.bbc.co.uk/sn/tvradio/programmes/earthpoweroftheplanet/page1.shtml#atmosphere).
-I few years later, I would end up meeting Professor Ian Stewart's (maths) co-author of the Discwold series they wrote together, Sir Terry Pratchett (the English novelist with a twist)http://www.terrypratchett.co.uk/ .
+At the start of doing this site, there was another site that was part of the driving force for mine, the non profit Science and Science Fiction, FTL Magazine which incidentally included works from the Warrick University mathematician, Professor Ian Stewart http://en.wikipedia.org/wiki/Ian_Stewart_(mathematician) (not to be confused with Professor Iain Stewart, Professor of Geoscience Communication at the University of Plymouth, who presented the brilliant 'Earth: The Power of the Planet,' series etc) details-http://www.plymouth.ac.uk/PlanetEarth and .http://www.bbc.co.uk/sn/tvradio/programmes/earthpoweroftheplanet/page1.shtml#atmosphere).
+I few years later, I would end up meeting Professor Ian Stewart's (maths) co-author of the Discworld series they wrote together, Sir Terry Pratchett (the English novelist with a twist)http://www.terrypratchett.co.uk/ .
 It came as more of a surprise that I ended up meeting Mr. Pratchett at, Astronomy popularizer, journalist, and professional amateur astronomer Sir Patrick Moore's, house in spring 2008 thanks to the contact of another member of my local Astronomical Society, professional amateur and member of the BAA, who's work is often on the Sky At Night, the retired Vet, Mr. Andrew Elliot.

 Strange how WORLDS turn out